hartwigmedical/hmftools/sv-linx/README.md

 By default LINX will use HG19, but this can be overridden using the ref_genome_version config described above.

+Note that ENST00000467125 is blacklisted from ensembl (as it is shares a splice boundary with a chimeric pathogenic GOPC_ROS1 fusion transcript)

 ## Outputs

 Linx writes all output to tsv files, each of which is decribed below.